Julio Machado

 Julio Segundo Machado Rondón (born December 1, 1965) is a Venezuelan former Major League Baseball (MLB) right-handed relief pitcher who played for the New York Mets (1989–1990) and Milwaukee Brewers (1990–1991).
 Machado's MLB career was cut short when he was imprisoned on involuntary murder charges in Venezuela.
 He later coached and played in Venezuelan winter baseball leagues.

 MLB career

-Machado started his career with the Mets.
+Machado started his career with the New York Mets.
 He made his MLB debut in and started the season with the Mets as well.
-He was demoted to the Class AAA Tidewater team, where he saved eight games before being recalled to the Mets in July.
+He was demoted to the Triple-A Tidewater Tides, where he saved eight games before being recalled to the Mets in July.
 At the time, the Mets were looking for consistent right-handed relief pitchers, having traded Roger McDowell the previous year.

 Later that season, Machado was traded to the Brewers, along with pitcher Kevin Brown, in exchange for catcher Charlie O'Brien and a minor league player.

 Machado had a decent fastball, good control and willingness to challenge hitters.
 He also pitched a better-than-average curveball and a slider.

 In a three-year career, Machado posted a 7–5 record with 151 strikeouts and a 3.12 ERA in 147 innings.